PMS, Cramps, and Irregular Periods

 - To prevent and treat pimples: Work with a dermatologist (skin doctor).

-If your daughter's PMS is severe, her doctor can help with other treatments, including medicine.
+If PMS is severe, a doctor can help with other treatments, including medicine.
 Call the doctor if your daughter:

 - does not feel better after trying home treatments